Privacy notice - children and young adults

 Who are we?

-Nottinghamshire Healthcare NHS Foundation Trust (the Trust) is a major provider of mental health, intellectual disability and specialist mental health services, community physical health for both adults and children, and our low, medium and high secure hospitals including Rampton Hospital.
-The Trust works in partnership with other healthcare providers.
-We have around 9,600 staff.
+Nottinghamshire Healthcare NHS Foundation Trust (the Trust) is a major provider of mental health, intellectual disability and specialist mental health services, and community physical health for both adults and children.
+We also provide forensic mental health services both in the community and in our low, medium, and high secure hospitals including Rampton Hospital.
+The Trust works in partnership with other healthcare providers like GPs and hospitals where people go to have operations.

-We are registered to collect and use personal information.
+The Trust is registered to collect and use personal data and special category personal data to help us provide care to our patients.
 For this responsibility, the Trust is known as a 'Data Controller'.

-To help us to look after your information and support your rights, we have appointed a Data Protection Officer (DPO).
+To help us to look after your personal data and support your rights, the Trust has appointed a Data Protection Officer (DPO).

-The role of the DPO includes making sure we are looking after information properly and to provide advice on data protection.
-The DPO can be contacted via DPOEnquiries@nottshc.nhs.uk
+The role of the DPO includes making sure that the Trust is looking after personal data properly and to provide advice on data protection.
+The DPO can be contacted via DPOEnquiries@nottshc.nhs.uk.

 UK General Data Protection Regulation and UK Data Protection Act 2018